 Sammy Hill was serving a life sentence at the State Correctional Facility at Smithfield when he was caught with synthetic marijuana.
 He was charged accordingly.
 The Honorable George N. Zanic dismissed the case because it is stupid to waste resources prosecuting someone already serving a life sentence with no chance of parole.
 In Commonwealth v. … Read more

 In State v.
-Cruz-Pena, the Supreme Court held that a jury could make the highly fact-sensitive determination that the defendant committed kidnapping because the victim was held against her will for a “substantial period” where he held her captive for four to five hours while he sexually assaulted her, though he never moved her.
-In … Read more
+Cruz-Pena, the NJ Supreme Court held that a jury could make the highly fact-sensitive determination that the defendant committed kidnapping because the victim was held against her will for a “substantial period” where he held her captive for four to five hours while he sexually assaulted her, though he never moved her. … Read more

-The Supreme Court held in Commonwealth v.
-Smith that a person who is wanted on a bench warrant — even if that person is not physically fleeing prosecution — is a fugitive under the Uniform Firearms Act and is therefore statutorily ineligible to carry a gun under Section 6105 of the UFA.
+The PA Supreme Court held in Commonwealth v.
+Smith that a person who is wanted on a bench warrant — even if that person is not physically fleeing prosecution — is a fugitive under the Uniform Firearms Act and is therefore statutorily ineligible to carry a gun under Section 6105 of the Act.

 The defendant was convicted of homicide and sexual assault charges in 2000, was awarded a new trial, and in 2007 again convicted of the charges.
 In 2018, with the Innocence Project as his counsel, he moved for a new trial, arguing that changes in bitemark identification reliability and scientific validity had changed sufficiently to undermine … Read more

 The defendant challenged his sentence for failing to register as a sex-offender under 18 Pa.C.S. § 4915, which has been ruled unconstitutional.
 The PA Supreme Court held that the defendant’s sentence was illegal and vacated the judgments of sentence.